Chart Color Schemes

 An assessment of population growth drivers in Camperdown reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Feb 2026, Camperdown's population is estimated at around 3,406.
-This reflects an increase of 52 people since the 2021 Census, which reported a population of 3,354.
-The change is inferred from AreaSearch's estimate of the resident population at 3,271 following examination of the latest ERP data release by the ABS in June 2024 and an additional 24 validated new addresses since the Census date.
-This level of population equates to a density ratio of 49 persons per square kilometer.
-Camperdown's 1.6% growth since census positions it within 1.5 percentage points of the SA3 area (3.1%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration.
+As of Feb 2026, the estimated population of the suburb of Camperdown (Vic.) is around 3,406, reflecting an increase of 52 people since the 2021 Census which reported a population of 3,354.
+This increase was inferred from the resident population of 3,271 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 24 validated new addresses since the Census date.
+The population density is approximately 49 persons per square kilometer.
+Between Feb 2026 and Feb 2021, Camperdown's population grew by 1.6%, which is within 1.5 percentage points of the SA3 area's growth rate of 3.1%.
+This growth was primarily driven by overseas migration.
+AreaSearch projections for Camperdown are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted using weighted aggregation methods.

 Frequently Asked Questions - Population